julialandreth/final_project/README.md

 #### The Process

 The first thing I did was download the .CSV file of the data, and then I imported the .CSV to a Google sheet.
-Once the data imported, I was able to make different pivot tables to find out different things about the data set.
-I played around with different pivot tables, using different columns for rows and values.
+I was lucky that the data was already super clean and oragnized.
+Once the data imported, I was able to make a bunch of different pivot tables to find out different things about the data set.
+I played around with the different pivot tables, using different columns for rows and values.
 I made the data visualizations on Data Wrapper.
 I also ended up finding another data set and adding that to my original dataset in order to look at the box office numbers.

 Click on [here](https://docs.google.com/spreadsheets/d/1biHiaZM7RxnbwFX2ONaoTYmukXhc565rKTeeGpsujyQ/edit?usp=sharing) to see my Google sheet.

 Here are some of my fun findings!

-#### #1: More Profane?
+#### #1: Over the Years?

-Using a pivot table and then sorting the data by year, I found that over the years, Tarantino has featured less profanity in his movies.
+The original data didn't supply the years of the films, so I decided to add those in myself using parentheses.
+Then, using a pivot table and sorting the data by year, I found that over the years, Tarantino has featured less profanity in his movies.
 Pulp Fiction was his most profane movie thus far.
 I was surprised to see how low the bottom three movies were.

 ![alt text](https://media.journalism.berkeley.edu/upload/2020/08/15970870007ef2d7e.png "Profanity over the Years")